-These resistors must meet the following requirements: 1200, 1% metal-film, 1/4 W
+These resistors must meet the following requirements: 120 $\Omega$ , 1% metal-film, 1/4 W

-10.6 Expansion card -ETHERCAT-
+10.2.6 Expansion card -ETHERCAT-

-This section describes the EtherCat expansion card for AX2040/2070.
+This section describes the EtherCat expansion card for AX 2000.
 Information on the range of functions and the software protocol can be found in the EtherCat documentation.
-This expansion cards enables the servo amplifier to be connected to the EtherCat network via RJ-45 connectors (IN and OUT ports).
+This expansion card enables the servo amplifier to be connected to the EtherCat network via RJ-45 connectors (IN and OUT ports).

-10.6.2 LEDs
+10.2.6.2 LEDs

 LED Function

 flickering = Booting Error

 blinking = Invalid Configuration

 ERROR single flash = Unsolicited State Change

 double flash = Watchdog Timeout

 off = No Error

 on = Device is in state OPERATIONAL

-DUN blinking = Device is in state PRE-OPERATIONAL
+D. I.V. blinking = Device is in state PRE-OPERATIONAL

 RUN single flash = Device is in state SAFE-OPERATIONAL

 off = Device is in state INIT

-on = linked, but not active at X20A (in)
+ACT IN on = linked, but not active at X20A (in)

-ACT IN flickering = linked and active at X20A (in)
+flickering = linked and active at X20A (in)

 off = not linked at X20A (in)

 on = linked, but not active at X20B (out)

 ACT OUT flickering = linked and active at X20B (out)

 off = not linked at X20B (out)

-10.7 Expansion module -2CAN-
+10.2.7 Expansion module -2CAN-